 Welcome!
 Please enjoy our travel stories and information but check with attractions and events directly about current closures and cancellations.
 Refer to the City of Hamilton for latest safety updates.

-The best part of getting over a harsh Canadian winter is that we are rewarded in spring with the gift of sweet, sweet maple syrup.
-Last year we headed to Westfield Heritage Village for their Maple Syrup Festival which kicks off March 4 this year.
+The best part of getting over a harsh Canadian winter is that we’re rewarded in spring with the gift of sweet, sweet maple syrup.

-The folks at Westfield shared with us some interesting detail and history of Ontario maple syrup making.
-The early European explorer’s learned the trade from Canada’s First Nations, who had been making maple syrup in this traditional way for generations and generations.
-Once the sap is collected it’s boiled down in large wood fired iron cauldrons in the open air.
+The folks at Westfield shared with us some interesting history of Ontario maple syrup making.
+The early European explorers learned the trade from Canada’s First Nations, who had been making maple syrup in this traditional way for generations.
+Once the sap is collected, it’s boiled down in large wood fired iron cauldrons in the open air.

 The little guy devoured it!
 After our swig of fresh syrup, I asked him where it all comes from and he quite promptly replied “from maple trees” – love this kid.

 Besides the maple syrup festival there’s plenty to do at Westfield.
 We’d just missed a full sampling of a pioneer meal by a few minutes, which consisted of a homemade vegetable stew and biscuits baked fresh over a wood fire in one of the multiple log cabins that fill the village.
 Don’t ask me how we overlooked stopping into the old general store (with jars of old fashioned confectionery).
 I’m sure we’ll be back many times in the near future to explore each of the cottages in their entirety.